kirahowe/KiraHowe/README.md

 - [ggclj](https://github.com/kiramclean/ggclj) - Implementing the grammar of graphics in Clojure
 - [Clojure Data Cookbook](https://github.com/scicloj/clojure-data-cookbook) - Creating a canonical resource on how to use Clojure's default data science stack
 - [Clojure Tidy Tuesdays](https://github.com/kiramclean/clojure-tidy-tuesdays/) - Beginner-level tutorials on how to use Clojure to accomplish basic data science tasks

+You can read all about my adventures in coding (mostly with Clojure) on my [programming blog](https://codewithkira.com/).

 • • • • •